 Fluorescent lights

-If you’re working with plants that need lower light levels or are starting seedlings, then fluorescent lights are a perfect choice.
-Typically inexpensive, you can usually find these types of lights in many stores.
+If you’re working with plants that need lower light levels or are starting new seedlings, then fluorescent lights are a perfect choice.
+Typically inexpensive, these types of lights are available at many stores.
 Also, they’re easier to use than any of the other grow lights on this list.

-Be that as it may, these kind of grow lights aren’t that great as primary light sources.
+Be that as it may, these grow lights aren’t that great as primary light sources.
 Used as secondary lighting, however, fluorescent lights can be pretty effective.

 Metal halide lights

-Of all the lights we mention here, metal halide lights provide the light that is closest to that of the sun.
-They work with all types of plants and are rated with a lumen output of about 100 lm per watt.
-They last for up to 20,000 hours.
+Of all the lights we mention here, metal halide lights provide light that is closest to that of the sun.
+They work with all types of plants and are rated with a lumen output of about 100 lm per watt, lasting for up to 20,000 hours.
 That means you could run them almost continuously for around three years straight before having to replace them!

 However, a particular downside is that these lights also become incredibly hot.
 Touching one after it’s been turned on for a while can result in significant burns.